 Words by Lula Criado

-Your are a visual artist working in the intersection of art and science, when and how did the fascination with biological systems come about?
+You are a visual artist working in the intersection of art and science; when and how did the fascination with biological systems come about?

-I was on the final years of my painting degree when I started dating an old friend of mine Luis Graça, who is now my husband.
-He was just starting a PhD program, after finishing medical school, and to be with him I would invariably be going out with his PhD colleagues and professors, listening to a lot of science and biology in particular.
-This is when I became more and more involved in biology research questions and possibilities of interaction and collaborations between the two areas.
+I was in the final years of my painting degree when I started dating an old friend of mine, Luis Graça, who is now my husband.
+He was starting a PhD program after finishing medical school, and to be with him, I would invariably be going out with his PhD colleagues and professors, listening to a lot of science and biology in particular.
+This was when I became increasingly involved in biology research questions and possibilities of interaction and collaboration between the two areas.

-In the early 1920s, Cubism style helped physicist Niels Bohr to determine the quantum theory when he compared the behavior of electrons with the cubist paintings.
-But, in your view what is the contribution of science in the arts?
+In the early 1920s, Cubism helped physicist Niels Bohr to determine the quantum theory when he compared the behaviour of electrons with the Cubist paintings.
+But, in your view, what is the contribution of science to the arts?

-In my view the contribution between the fields as a linear two ways stream feels like a trap set up by policy makers to try and justify funds by setting up quantitative criteria of evaluation.
-They are possible to navigate, but very limitative in terms of what we can and should be trying to achieve.
-It seems to me that art must contribute to art and add new knowledge to its own field, science must contribute to science and add new knowledge to its own pool of knowledge.
+In my view, the contribution between the fields as a linear two ways stream feels like a trap set up by policymakers to try and justify funds by setting up quantitative evaluation criteria.
+They are possible to navigate but very limited in what we can and should be trying to achieve.
+It seems to me that art must contribute to art and add new knowledge to its field.
+Science must contribute to science and add new knowledge to its own pool of knowledge.

 However, borders do not limit knowledge and fields.
 Knowledge is there, and it is meant to be taken and expanded on.
-So if an artist takes from the scientific pool of knowledge and if a scientist takes from the knowledge pool of art, there will be a richer and more in depth use of knowledge to generate uncharted new knowledge for whatever field your research is in.
-The problem seems to occur when the artist need to go into the scientific space and use the equipment, then it may seem that the artist should contribute for scientific knowledge, but I don’t think this is well thought of.
+So if an artist takes from the scientific pool of knowledge and if a scientist takes from the knowledge pool of art, there will be a richer and more in-depth use of knowledge to generate uncharted new knowledge for whatever field your research is in.
+The problem seems to occur when the artist needs to go into the scientific space and use the equipment, then, it may seem that the artist should contribute for scientific knowledge, but I don’t think this is well thought of.

-Bioart is blurring boundaries between art and bioscience and explore laboratory practices as artistic medium.
-Is bioart helping understand scientific issues (or practices) or it is challenging what society understand about them?
+Bioart is blurring boundaries between art and bioscience and exploring laboratory practices as an artistic medium.
+Is bioart helping understand scientific issues (or practices), or is it challenging what society understands about them?

-I don’t think that the aim of bioart is to explore the laboratory practices as an artistic medium.
-The technique does not make the work, and it does not generate meaning by itself.
+I don’t think that bioart aims to explore laboratory practices as an artistic medium.
+The technique does not make the work and does not generate meaning by itself.
 The practice in the laboratory is not the focus of art, and it shouldn’t be.

-What are your aims as a bio artist working in between science and art?
+What are your aims as a bio artist working between science and art?

 My aim varies from artwork to artwork.
-The concept changes, the ideas evolve.
-I am an artist, I make art, I do research and I contribute to my field of research, which is art research as practice.
-As a bioartist I chose to do all of these things.
-As a bioartist I work collaboratively with scientists and expect them to do the same as I do in their own field of work.
+The concept changes, and the ideas evolve.
+I am an artist; I make art, research, and contribute to my field of research, which is art research as practice.
+As a bioartist, I chose to do all of these things.
+As an artist, I work collaboratively with scientists and expect them to do the same as I do in their field of work.

 As a curator, what would it be your biggest curating extravaganza?

 I don’t know.
-I think of curatorial projects very much as I do art projects.
+I think of curatorial projects very much, as I do art projects.
 The concept drives the research and the production of it.
-They are always extravaganzas because I aim high and want to do the best exhibition on that subjects always!
+They are always extravaganzas because I aim high and always want to do the best exhibition on those subjects!

 What is your chief enemy of creativity?